 From the popular trailhead off Picture Rocks road, cross the street into the broad wash that heads out into the desert.
 I've talked about this before on the Cactus Canyon and Brittlebush routes, so you can also refer to those.
 The trail that takes off from the parking lot is the Ringtail.
-It skirts around the western base of Picture Rocks, through nice desert.
-In about 0.4 miles you come to a signed intersection for the Mule Deer trail, breaking off to the right.
+It skirts around the western base of Picture Rocks, through the lovely desert.
+In about 0.4 miles, you come to a signed intersection for the Mule Deer trail, breaking off to the right.
 Take this short connector for 0.3 easy miles to the intersection for the Ironwood Forest Trail.
 Take a left onto the Ironwood Forest trail and head out to Picture Rocks Wash.
-The Ironwood trail is a very nice, rambling desert trail with fantastic views of the park, as well as the Tortolita and Catalina mountains.
-Wasson is always present and towards the end you can start to see the picturesque Peak 3263 to the right, with it's smooth north ridge (your route of attack).
-After roughly 1.2 miles or nearing 2 miles total you will dead end in Picture Rocks Wash.
+The Ironwood trail is a very nice, rambling desert trail with fantastic views of the park and the Tortolita and Catalina mountains.
+Wasson is always present, and towards the end, you can start to see the picturesque Peak 3263 to the right, with its smooth north ridge (your route of attack).
+After roughly 1.2 miles or nearing 2 miles total, you will dead-end in Picture Rocks Wash.

-Hang a right in the wash, an immediate hard left and come to a signed intersection.
+Hang a right in the wash, an immediate hard left, and come to a signed intersection.
 Brittlebush to the left, Picture Rocks to the right.
 Take a right and follow the wash as it bends and weaves out into the desert.
 Follow the wash for right around 0.5 miles.
-You can see that you are heading to the base of Peak 3263 now, and that it levels out nearly at it's northern end.
-After you've gone about 0.5 miles you can just break out of the right side of the wash and start climbing.
-The climb is really done in 3 little series as you head up the northern ridge.
+You can see that you are heading to the base of Peak 3263 now and that it levels out nearly at its northern end.
+After you've gone about 0.5 miles, you can break out of the right side of the wash and start climbing.
+The climb is done in 3 little series as you head up the northern ridge.
 There are two false summit type points, each followed by a saddle.
-Just take these in succession and you will be at the top.
+Just take these in succession, and you will be at the top.
 The climbing is pretty severe at times, especially heading to the second ridge.
-There is no trail and the footing is loose.
-Just take your time, there is no risk of falling off the mountain, just on your butt.
-From the top the views over the park and southern arizona are great.
-There's a little cairn, and an ancient register.
-The last entry I saw was from august, so this peak doesn't get a lot of attention, though it definitely is worthy.
+There is no trail, and the footing is loose.
+Just take your time, there is no risk of falling off the mountain, only on your butt.
+From the top, the views over the park and southern Arizona are great.
+There's a little cairn and an ancient register.
+The last entry I saw was from august, so this peak doesn't get a lot of attention, though it is worthy.